epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/temporary.md

 Two tabs will always be open, they are the Playback Show Display (PSD) and the Live Table.

-The PSD shows the currently active cuelist, as you playback the show, the highlighted cue will travel downwards.
+The PSD shows the currently active cue list, as you playback the show, the highlighted cue will travel downwards.
 This is also where you can see the labels if you made any.

 The Live Table shows raw lighting information.
 It's basically a magic sheet except less pretty to look at.